A Man Is Not Dead Until He Is Forgotten

 name

 Frank L. Bytheway was a civilian working at a naval air station and was a passanger on a plane when he was killed in North Vietnam (over water) on 02 October 1969.
-Bytheway's date of birth and home city of record are unknown.
+Bytheway was born on 18 October 1934 and home city of record is Richardson, Texas.
 Bytheway's remains have not been returned.

 The Incident